Advanced Mineral Resources Development

 - Official study documents of the AMRD programme

 - About the partner universities of TU Bergakademie Freiberg

 The aim of the joint Master degree programme “Advanced Mineral Resources Development” – AMRD is the acquisition of knowledge and competence in developing sustainability and environmentally friendly methods in mining and mine remediation under economical considerations.
 There is a growing world wide need for well trained experts in the field of mining and mine remediation.

 Language of instruction: English

 Duration: 4 semesters (2 years)

-- Study locations: Montanuniversität Leoben (Austria), TU Bergakademie Freiberg (Germany), National Mining University (Ukraine), University of Mining and Technology Beijing (China), Amirkabir University of Technology (Ukraine), German-Mongolian Institute for Resources and Technology, Ulan Bator (Mongolia), St. Petersburg Mining University (Russia), The Instituto Superior Técnico of the Universidade de Lisboa (Portugal), Universidad Politécnica de Madrid (Spain)
+- Study locations: Montanuniversität Leoben (Austria), TU Bergakademie Freiberg (Germany), Amirkabir University of Technology Tehran (Iran), China University of Mining and Technology Beijing (China), Dnipro University of Technology (Ukraine), German-Mongolian Institute for Resources and Technology, Ulan Bator (Mongolia), St. Petersburg Mining University (Russia), The Instituto Superior Técnico of the Universidade de Lisboa (Portugal), Universidad Politécnica de Madrid (Spain)